Why Nose Breathing Matters

 At-Home Strategies

-- Mouth taping: Using a safe, breathable tape at night can gently encourage nasal breathing while you sleep.
+The good news is that you can take steps to retrain your breathing:- Mouth taping: Using a safe, breathable tape at night can gently encourage nasal breathing while you sleep.
 Always ensure your nasal passages are clear before trying this method.

 - Breathing exercises: Practices simple mindfulness breathing can help build nasal breathing habits.